CGRU/cgru/docs/afanasy/job.rst

 ``af.Job.setNativeOS()``

 Job will run only on hosts which name contains this mask.
-Python *setNativeOS()* function will automatically set needed os the same that it run.
+Python *setNativeOS()* function will automatically set needed OS the same that it run.

 need_properties
 ---------------
 ``af.Job.setNeedProperties(str)``

-Job will run only on hosts with custom properties contans this mask.
+Job will run only on hosts with custom properties contains this mask.
 It's custom host parameter can be defined in farm description.

 command_pre
 -----------